rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 Download Quicklisp and follow the install instructions [here][ql-inst].
-Make sure you do the bit that adds Quicklisp to SBCL's startup script (`ql:add-to-init-file`) as this makes development wayy easier...
+Make sure you do the bit that adds Quicklisp to SBCL's startup script (`ql:add-to-init-file`) as this makes development way easier...

-For more details about how libraries work, see [Libraries]({% post_url 2016-12-24-libraries %}).
+For more details about how libraries work, see [Libraries]({% post_url 2017-01-29-libraries %}).
 Assuming we're in SBCL and Quicklisp has been installed, lets just install a few useful ones now:
 - Loads of utilities ([alexandria](#)) `(ql:quickload :alexandria)`
 - Regular expressions ([cl-ppcre](#)) `(ql:quickload :cl-ppcre)`